$0.00

 Durable Print and Barcode Readability

 Pharmaceutical tracking relies on serialization, barcodes, and data matrices to ensure end-to-end traceability.
 Cold chain labels must maintain print durability, ensuring that text and barcodes remain readable even after exposure to extreme cold and moisture.
-Pre-barcoded labels improve workflow efficiency and reduce human error during scanning and verification.
+Pre-barcoded labware improve workflow efficiency and reduce human error during scanning and verification.

 Tamper-Evident and Security Features